-- 1) showed no clinical sign of rabies the day prior to or on the day of shipment; - 2) and either: - a) have been captured at a distance that precludes any contact with animals in an infected country.
-The distance should be defined in accordance with the biology of the species exported, including home range and long distance movements; or - b) have been kept in captivity for the six months prior to shipment in a rabies free country.
+- 1) showed no clinical sign of rabies the day prior to or on the day of shipment; - 2) and either: - a) have been captured at a distance that precludes any contact with animals in an infected country or zone.
+The distance should be defined in accordance with the biology of the species exported, including home range and long distance movements; or - b) have been kept in captivity for the six months prior to shipment in a country or zone free from infection with rabies virus.

-Recommendations for importation of dogs, cats and ferrets from countries considered infected with rabies
+Recommendations for importation of dogs, cats and ferrets from countries or zones infected with rabies virus